orbeet-io/beaver/README.md

     type: helm                        # can be either helm or ytt
     path: ../.vendor/helm/postgresql  # path to your chart - relative to this file
     name: pgsql                       # overwrite **helm** application name
+    # Keyword `namespace` only available for Helm charts
+    namespace: my-namespace           # Set namespace only for the current chart(Optional)
 # beaver variables that can be used inside your charts value files
 # They are two methods
 # First method :